cmccomb/pastrami/README.md

 ```

 Enable the `desktop` feature whenever you want to lint or test code paths that
-depend on the Tauri runtime:
+depend on the Tauri runtime (the `custom-protocol` feature is an equivalent
+alias used by the Tauri bundler):

 ```bash
 cargo clippy --all-targets --features desktop -- -D warnings -W clippy::pedantic